How To Clean and Maintain a Garbage Disposal Like a Pro

 Should I turn the power off before cleaning my garbage disposal?

-Yes, we always recommend turning the circuit connected to the garbage disposal off before cleaning.
-While the blades of a disposal aren’t sharp enough to sever your finger, you could get injured and it’s not worth the risk.
-After turning the power off, use the switch to confirm that the disposal can’t turn on before proceeding.1
+Yes — always turn off the circuit connected to the disposal first.
+The blades aren’t sharp enough to sever a finger, but you could still get injured, and it’s not worth the risk.
+After turning the power off, flip the switch to confirm it won’t turn on before proceeding.1

 Will cleaning my garbage disposal get rid of drain flies?

-You’ll need to make sure to use a cleaning product that will kill adult flies and get rid of eggs.
-Using ice cubes or baking soda won’t get the job done.
-There are several methods that can work: pouring boiling water down the drain daily for three days, using the baking soda and vinegar method we recommended above, or using a commercial microbial cleaner.2
+You’ll need a method that kills adult flies and their eggs — ice cubes or baking soda alone won’t do it.
+Options that work: pouring boiling water down the drain daily for three days, the baking soda and vinegar method above, or a commercial microbial cleaner.2

-Can I use a regular drain cleaner to clean my garbage disposal?
+Can I use regular drain cleaner on my garbage disposal?

-No, because these are typically corrosive and may damage or even destroy interior parts of the garbage disposal, making it unusable.
-Instead, use one of the reliable methods we’ve outlined here.3
+No — these are typically corrosive and can damage or destroy the disposal’s interior parts.
+Use one of the reliable methods outlined here instead.3

 Citations